Wigan Warriors: 1996–present: Summer era rugby

 After a stellar season played largely at prop forward, Wigan captain Andy Farrell was named Man of Steel for the second time.
 In March 2005, Farrell signed for Rugby Union side Saracens.
 He was replaced as captain by Kris Radlinski.
 Wigan's form in early 2005 was inconsistent, but they did defeat St Helens in the traditional Good Friday Derby 22–20 in front of a record crowd of 25,004.
-Betts was later demoted to Assistant Coach and replaced as Head Coach by former St Helens boss Ian Millward.
-However, Millward's tenure was not a successful period and included embarrassing defeats to Leeds Rhinos and St Helens 70–0 and 75–0 respectively.

 2006 proved to be another tough year for Wigan with Ian Millward being sacked following a run of one win in eight games which saw the club face a genuine threat of relegation.
 The Australian was replaced by Bradford Bulls and Great Britain coach Brian Noble.
 Despite a points deduction following a breach of the salary cap, the side rallied under Noble and eventually finished in 8th position just outside the play-offs.

 In early 2006, club captain Kris Radlinski retired from playing owing to persistent injuries.
 Despite later coming out of retirement in an attempt to help the club avoid relegation, Radlinski was replaced as skipper by 23 year-old loose forward Sean O'Loughlin.

 Wigan improved in 2007, inspired by the acquisition of Australian stand-off Trent Barrett and appeared set for a first appearance in the play-offs since 2004, however, this was placed under threat following another points deduction – taking the team from 4th to 9th place.
 Wigan also reached the Challenge Cup Semi Finals in 2007 but were defeated by Catalans Dragons.
 Following the points deduction and semi final defeat, Wigan Chairman Maurice Lindsay announced that he would stepping down from his role at the end of the campaign.

 The Warriors recovered from a difficult mid-season to finish sixth in the regular season and qualify for the play-offs.
 In this play-off campaign, Wigan overturned a 30–6 deficit to defeat Bradford Bulls 30–31 in a match widely regarded as the greatest comeback in Super League history.
 The following week, Wigan defeated Hull FC 18–21 to set up a play-off eliminator with Leeds Rhinos.
 Unfortunately for Wigan, this proved one game too far and the Warriors were defeated 36–6.